-Introducing Minnie…she’s our tiny RV trailer that we will be renovating.
+Introducing Minnie…she’s our enclosed trailer camper conversion that we will be working on.

 The day is here!
 I’m finally ready to share our next big project.
 You know, the one I’ve been teasing you with the last few months?

 Here she is… introducing “Minnie”.
-She’s our soon to be tiny home away from home trailer.
+She’s our soon to be tiny home away from home enclosed cargo trailer.

 The hubs and I have been talking about doing this for years and it’s finally time to get it started.
 We both grew up camping, and we even met and fell in love camping (when I was 16), so it’s fair to say that it’s our passion.